The Art of Sales-CS Handoffs: Sales Vs (CS) Customer success

 Why Handoffs Matter

 Effective handoffs are proven to significantly boost customer experince and loyalty.
 For instance, a well-executed handoff can make customers feel valued and understood, directly influencing their likelihood to engage further with a brand.
-Statistics highlight that a positive handoff can make consumers 3.5 times more likely to continue their relationship with a company (HubSpot Arrows).
-Moreover, alignment between sales and Customer Success teams can prevent information silos and ensure that both teams are working towards common goals, such as reducing churn and improving customer retention (Insightify).
+Statistics highlight that a positive customer handoff, can make consumers 3.5 times more likely to continue their relationship with a company (HubSpot Arrows).
+Moreover, alignment between sales and Customer Success teams can prevent information silos and ensure that both the two teams together are working towards common goals, such as reducing churn and improving customer retention (Insightify).

 A practical example of effective handoffs is setting clear expectations early in the customer journey.
 Sales teams should ensure that all relevant customer information is meticulously documented and shared with Customer Success teams.
-This collaboration fosters a smoother transition, enabling Customer Success teams to tailor their support and onboarding process to meet the specific needs of each customer (Lucidchart).
+This collaboration fosters a smoother transition, enabling Customer Success teams the ability to tailor their support and the customer onboarding process, to meet the specific needs of each customer (Lucidchart).

 Common Pitfalls in Sales-to-CS Handoffs